-After the MIL has been turned off, DTCs and Freeze Frame data stay in the computer's memory.
+After the MIL has been turned off, DTCs, Freeze Frame data, and manufacturer-specific enhanced data stav in the computer's memory.
+Most of the enhanced data can only be retrieved with special equipment such as a Scan Tool.

 Erasing the DTCs from the computer's memory can also turn off the MIL.
-See ERASING DIAGNOSTIC TROUBLE CODES (DTCs) on page 27, before erasing codes from the computer's memory.
-If a Diagnostic Tool or Scan Tool is used to erase the codes, Freeze Frame data will also be erased.
+See ERASING DIAGNOSTIC TROUBLE CODES (DTCs) on page 25, before erasing codes from the computer's memory.
+If a Code Reader or Scan Tool is used to erase the codes, Freeze Frame data as well as other manufacturer-specific enhanced data will also be erased.